 While my research focuses on how writers engaged with and responded to the ideas circulating within the early modern public sphere, my teaching flips this around.
 In the classroom, I use authentic encounters with an extracurricular public to enhance my students’ engagement with the course material – helping them to engage with tangible audiences both on campus and in the world beyond its borders.
 Focusing on the practical arts, I have found that students value an approach rooted in genuine opportunities to apply the material learned in class.

 To this end, I design lessons and develop assignments that require engagement with a larger public.
-This approach forces my students to consider how to craft an effective argument that meets the needs of their audience – not the requirements of the assignment.
+This approach asks my students to consider how to craft an effective argument that meets the needs of a chosen audience – not the requirements of the assignment.
 In the literature classroom, they enter thriving academic debates as novice scholars with innovative takes on well-worn classics (or modern texts), and in the composition classroom, they learn how position their argument to effectively reach extracurricular auditors.